 promotes vocabulary growth by continually demonstrating the correct usage of the

+words taught.
 Each audio directed lesson features a

 character or set of characters who try to foil the sinister Spelling Ghoul's

 attempt to confuse the spelling abilities of students everywhere.
 Special

 effects, music, and dialogue are often used to heighten students' interest in